Skip navigation

 To identify whether the verb must agree with a singular or plural subject, you must identify the simple subject.
 This commonly leads to grammatical errors because we lose track of the subject of the sentence and end up making the verb agree with the noun that is closest to the verb.

-For example, in a sentence sentence below, you may be tempted to make the verb agree with “expenses” (or even “Americans”).
-When you find the actual simple subject in the sentence, you realize it is a singular subject (“the number” ).
+For example, in the sentence sentence below, you may be tempted to make the verb agree with “expenses” (or even “Americans”); however, when you find the actual simple subject in the sentence, you realize it is a singular subject (“the number” ).

 The number of Americans who cannot afford medical expenses has increased in the last two decades.